catalyst-cooperative/pudl-data-release/README.md

-In order to reproduce the outputs archived here using the archived inputs, you should be able to simply place all of the files form the Zenodo archive in an empty directory, and run the `reproduce-release.sh` script from within that directory, subject to the hardware requirements mentioned above.
+In order to reproduce the outputs archived here using the archived inputs, you should be able to simply place all of the files form the Zenodo archive in an empty directory, and run the `reproduce-data-release.sh` script from within that directory, subject to the hardware requirements mentioned above.

 # Using the Data
 To How to organize the data for use with the PUDL library.